Below are frequently asked questions (FAQs) about Via.

 Orientation Leaders are Saint Xavier students who have been selected to help you learn about the University.
 They are fun, energetic and full of information, so plan to ask them many questions.
 They are students who are involved in various leadership roles on campus as resident assistants, officers in student organizations and elected student government leaders.
 The Via leadership team truly represents the spirit and diversity here at Saint Xavier, and we're confident you'll find them very valuable in beginning your college experience.

 Plan to bring casual, comfortable clothes and good walking shoes.
-Students will need to bring overnight supplies (including a blanket and pillow) and toiletries.
-Sheets and a towel will be provided for you (though you are welcome to bring your own!).
+Students will need to bring overnight supplies including a change of clothes, toiletries, twin XL sheets and a blanket (or a sleeping bag), towel, and a pillow with you.
+We also recommend comfortable shoes, casual clothes and shower shoes.
 Bring any outstanding transcripts, financial aid paperwork, etc. All meals will be provided, but you may want to bring money for the vending machines.
 Plan to bring a sweater or sweatshirt, as our rooms sometimes get cold.
 If you like to work out, the Shannon Athletic Center will be open so bring your athletic wear.
 You may bring a cell phone, but we respectfully request that you do not use it during Via sessions.
 Plan to leave cash and valuables at home.
 Alcohol, illegal drugs, tobacco, weapons and explosives are all prohibited on campus.

 Yes.
 You will be able to meet many other incoming first-year students at Via who will all be getting ready for the same experiences you are.
 You will also have Orientation Leaders who are current SXU students and have all experienced student life first hand at SXU.
 They are ready and excited to welcome you to the SXU community, to be a support and to answer any questions you may have.